 - Plan Your Trip

-Flagstaff is teeming with year-round activities and attractions, many that won’t break the bank.
+Flagstaff is teeming with year-round activities and attractions, and there are plenty that won’t break the bank.

 In fact, some don’t require a bank at all.
 You just need to show up with a sense of adventure to check out these Free Flagstaff finds.

 I’ve run countless laps on this two-mile loop trail in the heart of Flagstaff, taking in the views of the San Francisco Peaks and getting lapped by elite athletes visiting for altitude training.
 Thankfully, Buffalo Park can also be enjoyed at a more leisurely pace, on foot or on bike.

 Flagstaff is a college town, home to more than 20,000 students at Northern Arizona University (NAU).
 Wandering campus or browsing the NAU Art Museum are completely free, and visitors can channel their inner Lumberjack spirit at events like Homecoming (October).